HTTP

 accounts: [AccountObject]

-An array where each element represents a user account.
-The default value is an empty array.
+An array where each element is a user account.
+Default value is empty.

-When accounts is not empty, the HTTP proxy will perform Basic Authentication verification for inbound connections.
+When accounts is not empty, the HTTP proxy will perform Basic Authentication on inbound connections.

 allowTransparent: true | false

-When set to true, it will forward all HTTP requests instead of just proxy requests.
+When set to true, all HTTP requests will be forwarded, not just proxy requests.

 userLevel: number

-The value of userLevel corresponds to the value of level in the policy.
-If not specified, the default value is 0.
+The value of userLevel corresponds to the value of level in policy.
+If not specified, the default is 0.

 AccountObject